quentinDupont/MeshCentral/docs/docs/install/install2.md

 ```

 This will allow the server to get and periodically update its Let’s Encrypt certificate.
 If this is not done, the server will generate an `ACCES: permission denied` exception.

+### Restore a Meshcentrak backup in Ubuntu

+- Stop Meshcentral service `sudo systemctl stop meshcentral.service`
+- In your old server, get your backup : meshcentral-data folder, and mongodump-xxxx.archive
+- In the new server, replace the actual meshcentral-data with your backup (it will handle your LestEncrypt cert also)
+- Restore mongodb : mongorestore --archive=mongodump-xxxx.archive
+- Restart meshcentral.service `sudo systemctl start meshcentral.service`

 ## Microsoft Azure